Free uniformly complete vector lattices: Introduction and preliminaries

+We shall abbreviate a vector lattice (sublattice) by VL (resp., VSL).
+Following the approach of de Pagter and Wickstead (cf. \cite[Definition 3.1]{PW}), a {\em free vector lattice over} a non-empty set $A$ (briefly, $\text{\rm FVL}(A)$) is a pair $(F,i)$, where $F$ is a VL and $i:A\to F$ is a map such that, for any VL $E$ and for any map $q :A\to E$, there exists a unique Riesz homomorphism $T: F \to E$ satisfying $q=T \circ i$.
+If $(F,i)$ is a $\text{\rm FVL}(A)$ then $F$ is generated by $i(A)$ as a VL.
+The existence of a $\text{\rm FVL}(A)$ over $A$ is the long established fact going back to Birkhoff \cite{Birk}.
+A concrete representation of $\text{\rm FVL}(A)$ as a VL of real-valued functions was given by Weinberg \cite{Wein} and Baker \cite{Baker} (cf. also \cite{Blei}).
+Notice that $\text{\rm FVL}(A)$ is always Archimedean.

-The existence of a free vector lattice $FVL(A)$ over a nonempty set $A$ of generators is the long established fact going back to Birkghoff \cite{Birk}.
-A concrete representation of $FVL(A)$ as a vector lattice of real-valued functions with point-wise operations was proved by Weinberg \cite{Wein} and Baker \cite{Baker} (cf. also \cite{Blei}).
-Recently, a free Banach lattice $FBL(A)$ over $A$ was introduced and investigated by de Pagter and Wickstead \cite{PW} (see also \cite{Tr} for a simple alternative approach to a free norm on $FVL(A)$).
-In the present note, we define a free uniformly complete vector lattice over $A$ and give its simple concrete construction.
-For unexplained notations and terminology we refer to \cite{AB,PW,Ku}.
-Although we have not found a suitable reference in literature, we think the following definition belongs to folklore.
+A {\em free Banach lattice} (briefly, $\text{\rm FBL}(A)$) {\em over a non-empty set} $A$ was introduced and investigated in \cite{PW} (see also \cite{Tr} for a simple alternative approach to a free lattice norm on $\text{\rm FVL}(A)$).
+In the present note, we define a {\em free uniformly complete vector lattice over} $A$ and give some of its representations.
+For further unexplained notation and terminology, we refer to \cite{Ku,PW}.

-\begin{defi}[] Let $A$ be a subset of generators of a uniformly complete vector lattice $X$.
-Then $X$ is said to be a {\em free uniformly complete vector lattice} over $A$ if, for any uniformly complete vector lattice $Y$ containing $A$, there exists a unique vector lattice homomorphism $T:X\to Y$ such that $Ta=a$ for each $a\in A$. \end{defi}

-So the free uniformly complete vector lattice over $A$, if exists, is an initial object in the category of uniformly complete vector lattices and lattice homomorphisms defined similarly to $FVL(A)$ in a smaller subcategory.
-By \cite{Baker}, $FVL(A)$ exists, and it is a vector sublattice of $\R^{\R^A}$ generated by $\delta_a$, where $\delta_a$ denotes a map $\xi \to \xi(a)$ on $\R^A$.
-Recall that (cf. \cite[Prop.3.5(2)]{PW}) if $B \subseteq A$, then there exists a unique lattice homomorphism projection $P_B:FVL(A)\to FVL(A)$